msftrobiro/SAPonAzure/documentation/SAP_Automation_on_Azure/Process_Documentation/Getting started with the SAP Deployment Automation framework.md

 The deployment automation leverages json parameter files to configure the Azure environment.
 It is highly recommended that these parameter files would be stored in the customers source control environment.
 For more details on how to optimally structure the folder hierarchy for the deployment parameter files see [Folder hierarchy](./Deployment_folder_structure.md).
 Having the parameter files in a predefined folder structure will simplify automated deployment operations.

+**Note!
+The json parameter name will become the terraform state file name so the file names need to be unique.

 The default deployment model of the SAP Deployment Automation Framework will deploy an Azure Virtual Machine that can be used to execute the deployment activities, future versions of the framework will provide means to use other execution environment as well (Azure DevOps)

 ### **Regional planning** ###